 Our “Diamond’s” Story

-At just 12 weeks of age, our son Jack was rushed to the ER with a critically low haemoglobin of 22.
+At just 12 weeks of age, our son Jack was rushed to the ER with critically low hemoglobin of 22.
 At that time we had no idea what a haemoglobin was or what that meant.
 We later found out that a normal hgb range was 110 - 140 and that every organ in his body was beginning to shut down.
 We were dangerously close to losing him.
 This was when Jack received his first ever blood transfusion.
-Within a few months he was diagnosed with Diamond Blackfan anaemia at the hospital for Sick Kids in Toronto.
+Within a few months, he was diagnosed with Diamond Blackfan anaemia at the hospital for Sick Kids in Toronto.
 Our life was literally turned upside down.
 Our normal life became doctors visits, hospital visits, blood transfusions, finger pokes, MRIs, x-rays, ultrasounds, bone marrow biopsy's and more.
 After one year of this, Jack was put on a steroid trial to see if it could kick start his bone marrow, but unfortunately for us it did not work.
 The next step was to check our three other children to see if they were a bone marrow match so we could explore the option of a transplant, yet again another let down.
 We felt as if there was no help.
 Jack would continue to need blood transfusion and nightly chelation therapy for the rest of his life unless a cure was found.

 We had always wanted another baby, but we did not want to take the chance of having another child with DBA and we wanted an HLA match for Jack, so we began exploring IVF and PGD.
 After almost 2 years of meetings, needles, blood tests, medication, injections, etc we were finally ready to begin the final steps towards having another baby.
 With the odds stacked against us we were looking at a 99.7% chance that this would NOT work for us.
 After so much time, energy, and money, it was likely that our dream of having another baby would not come true.